ImDaBrownie/CS-GO-WH-WORKING-/readme.md

 	-o			: Get new offsets (only use with -insecure launch option flag in CSGO) -h			: Display this message

+	Rank Reveal:
+	Type "ranks" and press the Return key
+		- use command-K to clear the screen

 	Note:
 	1) -o is currently unavailable
 	2) use sv_dump_class_info to find more entity classes